 While most cats and dogs can live together peacefully, some potential risks can be associated with having a cat share a home with a dog suffering from separation anxiety.

-One of the biggest concerns is that the dog may become stressed and anxious in the cat’s presence, leading to aggression or even violence.
+One of the biggest concerns is that the dog may become stressed and anxious (more on Dog Acting Strange) in the cat’s presence, leading to aggression or even violence.

 Additionally, the dog may start to see the cat as a source of comfort and companionship, which could lead to the dog becoming overly attached and dependent on the cat.